2001 Malaysian Grand Prix

-The 2001 Malaysian Grand Prix (officially the III Petronas Malaysian Grand Prix) was a Formula One motor race held at the Sepang International Circuit in Sepang, Selangor, Malaysia in front of a crowd of 75,000 spectators on 18 March 2001.
-It was the second round of the 2001 Formula One World Championship and the third Malaysian Grand Prix to be part of the series.
+The 2001 Malaysian Grand Prix (officially the 2001 Petronas Malaysian Grand Prix) was a Formula One motor race held at the Sepang International Circuit in Sepang, Selangor, Malaysia in front of a crowd of 75,000 spectators on 18 March 2001.
+It was the second round of the 2001 Formula One World Championship and the third Formula One Malaysian Grand Prix.
 The race was won from pole position by Michael Schumacher, driving for Ferrari.
 His teammate Rubens Barrichello finished second and McLaren's David Coulthard was third.